CryptozombiesHQ/cryptozombie-lessons/2/10-interactingcontracts.md

 }
 ```

 Notice that this looks like defining a contract, with a few differences.
-For one, we're only declaring the functions we want to interact with — we don't have to define all the functions, and we don't need state variables.
-And secondly, we're not defining the functions — instead of curly braces (`{` and `}`), we're simply ending the function definition with a semi-colon (`;`).
+For one, we're only declaring the functions we want to interact with — in this case `getNum` — and we don't mention any of the other functions or state variables.

+Secondly, we're not defining the function bodies.
+Instead of curly braces (`{` and `}`), we're simply ending the function declaration with a semi-colon (`;`).

+So it kind of looks like a contract skeleton.
 This is how the compiler knows it's an interface.

-By including this interface in our dapp's code, our contract knows what the other contract's function signature will look like, and so it knows how to interact with it.
-We'll get into interacting with it in the next lesson.
+By including this interface in our dapp's code, now our contract knows what the other contract's functions look like, how to call them, and what sort of response to expect.

+We'll get into actually calling the other contract's functions in the next lesson, but for now let's declare our interface for the CryptoKitties contract.

 # Put it to the test

-I've looked up the CryptoKitties source code for you, and found a function called `getKitty` that returns all the kitty's data, including its "genes" (which is what our zombie game needs to form a new zombie!).
+We've looked up the CryptoKitties source code for you, and found a function called `getKitty` that returns all the kitty's data, including its "genes" (which is what our zombie game needs to form a new zombie!).

 The function looks like this: